How to Find a Product from a Photo

 Product Photo Search Limitations

-- Glossy packaging, reflections, plastic wrap, and mirrored text can interfere with logo and label recognition.
+- Screenshots, overlays, glossy packaging, reflections, plastic wrap, and mirrored text can interfere with logo or label recognition and may match the surrounding interface instead of the product.

 Related Articles